3mdeb/news-and-ideas/blog/content/authors/artur-raglis/_index.md

 github: "https://github.com/artur-rs"
 contribution:
 ---
-Web Development Team Leader and former Test Automation TL.
+Project Manager and former Test Automation TL.
 More and more enthusiastic about open source family.
-Thrilled to learn the latest trends in the world of backend solutions.
+Thrilled to learn the latest trends in the world of project management.
 Loves the good Sci-Fi literature and automation of the boring stuff.